Using a miter saw isn’t as difficult as the machine itself might indicate. Here is a quick overview of how to use it:

 Use of long pipes for wood waste

-It is suggested to attach a long enough plastic pipe with a little opening for dust particles.
+Attaching a long enough plastic pipe with a little opening for dust particles is suggested.
 (Helps in keeping up a clean workplace)

 Safety Measures